-The mission of the University of Louisville music therapy department is to be the preeminent music therapy education, research center, and provider of care for children and adults with disabilities and health challenges in the Kentuckian area.
+The mission of the University of Louisville music therapy department is to be the preeminent setting for music therapy education, research, and clinical services for individuals with disabilities and health challenges in the Kentuckiana area.

 One strategy we are using to fulfill our mission is the incorporation of technology in our courses and service provision to maximize the benefits received of student instruction and patient/client interventions.
 Within our curriculum we are now offering hybrid structured courses that enable UofL to include nationally and internationally recognized teaching faculty who are located in states other than Kentucky.
 These faculty members are able to video conference into classrooms in addition to spending intensive teaching time on campus with students.